eablokker/espresso-csscomb/README.md

 # CSScomb plugin for Espresso 5
 This is a plugin for MacRabbit's [Espresso](http://macrabbit.com/espresso/) code editor with support for the [CSScomb](https://github.com/csscomb/csscomb.js) plugin.

 This plugin is a fork of the original [CSScomb plugin for Espresso v2.1+](https://github.com/olach/espresso-csscomb) by [Ola Christensson](https://github.com/olach).
-It has been updated to CSScomb version 4.2.0.
-It no longer requires the ShellActions sugar, because it runs the shell actions through the snippet syntax capability.
+It has been updated to CSScomb version 4.3.0.

 ## Requirements
 - [Espresso v3+](http://macrabbit.com/espresso/)
 - [Node.js v6+](http://nodejs.org/)

-Note: No longer requires ShellActions.sugar

 ## Features
 This Espresso plugin uses [CSScomb](https://github.com/csscomb/csscomb.js), a coding style formatter for CSS.
 Its main feature is sorting properties in a specific order.
 But it can also be used to beautify your style sheet.